 For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale with fully generational projection scale MP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for nondisabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.